 ANIMALS THAT ARE ALLOWED: Service dogs or miniature horses and support animals.
 Only people with disabilities, as defined by federal or state law, may bring their animal and only if it helps them with their disability.

 ASSISTIVE ANIMAL CHECK-IN: At each entrance, animals and their handlers must check in with and be screened by security.
 A band will be applied to the animal’s leash, harness, or carrier showing that it has gone through check-in.
-We also take the name of the handler and cell phone number so that the animal and handler can be reunited if they are separated from each other and if the animal is found by festival staff.
+We also take the name of the handler and cell phone number so that the animal and handler can be reunited if they are separated from each other and if festival staff finds the animal.
 Yes, this does happen and we are happy to bring you back together.

 Handlers need not fear the check-in process.
 It will be conducted with respect and understanding and once your animal has received the tag indicating it has been screened, staff are not likely to question you again unless the animal causes a problem.
 Those bringing pets will be turned away.